 All the buzz and promotion around the more expensive flagship devices out there would lead a layman to believe that less costly handsets don’t exist or aren’t worth the money.
 That couldn’t be further from the truth.
 While there are more smartphones in the ₹15,000 price range that will come with flimsier builds and less convincing hardware, the market is also unbelievably saturated, and it’s just a matter of finding the ones that are actually worth it.

-To help you out with that, we’ve compiled a list of smartphones that keep it real on your wallet while offering value that matches or exceeds the price tag.
-For most users, these devices will do more than enough to balance work, play and social interactions, but don’t expect to run intensive games or photo processing apps without lag.
+To help you out with that, we’ve compiled a list of latest android smartphones under 15000 that keep it real on your wallet while offering the value that matches or exceeds the price tag.
+For most users, these devices will do more than enough to balance work, play, and social interactions, but don’t expect to run intensive games or photo processing apps without lag.
 For those who mean to keep their costs streamlined, here are four of the finest devices with relaxed pricing that we found.